NacomiTagiera/Nextjs-md-blog/README.md

 ## What did I learn?

-- Working with forms: server actions, useFormState and useFormStatus hooks
+- Working with forms in Next.js 13: server actions, useFormState, and useFormStatus hooks
 - Defining dynamic routes and generating static params
 - Updating query params in Next.js
+- SEO optimazation techniques
 - Zod schema declaration and validation
-- Storing data in MongoDB
+- Sending requests to the MongoDB database and storing data

 ## To-Do